mlwebdev/Fine-Select_Framework/README.md

 # Fine-Select_Framework

 This is framework is small but ever increasing.
-Features allow for selectiong elements, creating elements, appending elements to other elements and setting multiple attributes to any element.
+Features allow for selecting elements, creating elements, appending elements to other elements and setting multiple attributes to any element.

 ### Selectors